Our veterinary research generates the evidence we need to inform our decisions and policies.

 We work in partnership with universities, organisations and individuals all around the world to achieve these aims.

-We seek to underpin all our veterinary programmes with evidence-based approaches and utilize a number of different research methodologies providing evidence to address specific problems encountered by our projects overseas.
+We seek to underpin all our veterinary programmes with evidence based approaches and utilise a number of different research methodologies providing evidence to address specific problems encountered by our projects overseas.

 Peer reviewed papers include: